Milky Way Classical Cepheids Distances from Calibrated Infrared Period-Luminosity-Metallicity Relations: Introduction

+To improve distance accuracy with reliable extinction corrections, we adopt two complementary methods: the infrared multi-passband optimal distance method \citep[hereafter optimal distance method,][]{chen18,chen19} and the BP-RP method.
+The optimal distance method derives extinction by minimizing the standard deviation of distances derived from multi-passband infrared photometry and corresponding PLZ relations.
+The BP-RP method derives extinction from the color excess $E(G_{\text{BP}} - G_{\text{RP}})$ using the corresponding photometry and PLZ relations.

+Although several studies have calibrated infrared PLZ relations \citep[e.g.,][]{breuval22,trentin24}, inconsistencies remain due to varying calibration methods, different residual parallax offset adoptions after parallax corrections \citep[hereafter L21]{lindegren21}, and discrepancies in the metallicity coefficients ($\gamma$).
+Moreover, the PLZ relations for the $W1$ and $W2$ bands from \textit{Wide-field Infrared Survey Explorer} have not been previously calibrated, limiting the utility of unWISE data \citep{schlafly19}, which benefits from co-added WISE images with significantly increased exposure time.
+Therefore, we systematically calibrate the PLZ relations across three near-infrared (NIR) bands ($J, H, K_S$) and four mid-infrared (MIR) bands ($W1, W2, [3.6]$, and $[4.5]$), incorporating open cluster Cepheids (OC-DCEPs) to leverage their statistically robust parallax measurements \citep{riess22,reyes23,wang24}.
+Using these seven homogeneous PLZ relations, combined with the optimal distance method and BP-RP method, we derive the most accurate Galactic DCEP distances to date.

-This paper is organized as follows: In Section 2, we introduce the data used.
-In Section 3, we calibrate the PLZ relations for seven bands: $J$, $H$, $K_S$, $W1$, $W2$, $[3.6]$, and $[4.5]$.
-In Section 4, we apply our PLZ relations to analyze the evolution of the metallicity gradient.
+This paper is organized as follows: In Section 2, we introduce the data used for calibration.
+In Section 3, we calibrate the PLZ relations for $J, H, K_S, W1, W2, [3.6]$, and $[4.5]$ bands.
+In Section 4, we apply these PLZ relations to derive distances for 3,452 Galactic DCEPs.
 In Section 5, we summarize this work.